EchoEvelyn/Card_Game/README.md

 # Card Game

+### Basic rules:
+1. Users can choose game difficulties (easy or standard) and time limit, and then click the start button to start a game.
+2. When the game starts, users choose three cards to form a set or not a set.
+3. Once the game starts, there will be a timer and a set counter.
+4. When users run out of time or click the back-to-main button, the game is over.
+Only when users click the start button, will the game restarts.

 ### Rules of Set
 This card selection game is inspired by the classic SET!
 Card game.
 A game consists of a board of cards.
 Each card has one of three options for 4 different "attributes":